Women’s Lives Leeds and Leeds Women’s and Girls’ Hubs are working towards a city that is better for women, better for everyone.

 ‘Why Women Friendly Leeds?
 Aren’t Women and Men equal?’

-Unfortunately, there is a wealth of evidence that shows there are many ways in which women are disadvantaged in Leeds, and wider society. (stats in attached document)
+Unfortunately, there is a wealth of evidence that shows there are many ways in which women are disadvantaged in Leeds, and wider society. (see stats)

 ‘Why not Men Friendly Leeds / People Friendly Leeds?’